GoldScorpion69/LBS/README.md

 This can be used to set up a scene with whoever you want, however many people you want, in whatever combination, without conditions.
 Set the _Matchmaker Queue_ hotkey to something you'll remember.
 I use Numpad 2.

 It's really janky though.
 Set the primary "bottom" as the receiver and add actors to the remaining slots until your horny self is satisfied, then if you want yourself click on empty space and begin the scene.
 What stinks though is that you have to type in the total number of participants every blinkin' time you add somebody.
 I don't think any animations support more than 5 people at a time, you swinger.

+## SkyUI

+Only thing you need to change here is on the main page.
+Under _Active Effects HUD_, untick the _Enabled_ option.
+Those icons overlap my Matter of Time preset.

 ## SL Anim Loader